Triarch of Volantis

 There has never been a child triarch, in contrast to the child kings in Westeros.
 As the three triarchs rule together, two triarchs can restrict the influence of the third triarch until the end of his term, should that be necessary.

 The triarchs belong to one of two political parties: the tigers and the elephants.
 The elephants are the party of the merchants and moneylenders, while the tigers are old aristocracy and warriors.
 The elephants advocate trade and the tigers advocate conquest.
-Since the rise of the elephants at the end of the Century of Blood, at no time has more than one tiger has been named triarch.
+Since the rise of the elephants at the end of the Century of Blood, no more than one tiger has been named triarch at a time the other two always being elephants.

 For the last three centuries, since taking power from the tigers, at least two of the three triarchs in power have been elephants.
 Some of the first elephants had been women, and female triarch Trianna was even chosen for four years.